Runarok/Runarok.github.io/README.md

 ---

-> *I occasionally draw inspiration from various sources online to enhance my projects.
-I'm always ready to remove any content that may seem like I copied code, although I assure you I never did.*
+> **I often draw inspiration from various online sources to enhance my projects and am always willing to remove any content that may unintentionally resemble existing code.
+While I take inspiration from different works, I don't simply copy and paste; instead, I incorporate ideas in a way that reflects my own understanding and creativity.**